ericwang4904/Canvas_API/future_features.md

 - Have the ability to delete and update module items
 - Have better failure management for query errors.
 A simple fix would be testing connection before attempting to push and pull data
 - Do testing on other item types in modules, like assignments, quizzes, files, etc. Make sure they work
-- Optimize query sequences for speed
+- Optimize query sequences for speed (memoisation)